6. Scripting¶

 6.6.2.
 Jruby¶

 Download and install Jruby on the target machine.
-Include jruby.jar
+Include jruby.jar,

-which is normally located in the lib
+which is normally located in the lib directory in the Jruby installation,

-of the OpenSplice Tester.
+in the classpath of the OpenSplice Tester.
 Use this language by adding

 the following line as the first line of each script using the Jruby